Plumsail/helpdesk-docs/Online/How To/Submit tickets from an online form to SharePoint help desk with the help of Microsoft Flow or Azure Logic Apps connector.rst

 Here, I will guide you step by step through creating the flow.
 You also will find a screenshot of the complete flow at the end of the article.

-First, open Microsoft Flow, go to My Flows, click Create from blank to create a new Flow, search for and add Plumsail Forms — Form is submitted.
+First, open `Microsoft Flow`_, go to My Flows, click Create from blank to create a new Flow, search for and add Plumsail Forms — Form is submitted.

 Next, you need to fill in Form ID.
 You can find the Form Id in the Plumsail Forms if you click the Flow button.
-Alternatively, you can always check it in your Plumsail account.
+Alternatively, you can always check it in your `Plumsail account`_.

 |FormIsSubmitted|